Understanding drone motor and propeller direction, along with design show us how a quadcopter works.

 Yaw – This is the rotating or swiveling of the head of the quadcopter either to right or left.
 It is the basic movement to spin the quadcopter.
 On most drones, it is the achieved by using the left throttle stick either to the left or right.

 Pitch – This is the movement of quadcopter either forward and backward.
 Forward Pitch is achieved generally by pushing the throttle stick forward, which makes the quadcopter tilt and move forward, away from you.
 Backward pitch is achieved by moving the throttle stick backwards.

 Roll – Most people get confused with Roll and Yaw.
 Roll is making the quadcopter fly sideways, either to left or right.
 Roll is controlled by the right throttle stick, making it fly either left of right.

 Most of the higher tech drones such as the Yuneec Q500 4k quadcopter allow you to fly it in 2 different ways.
-You can fly the drone as if you are the pilot as if you were actually in the quadcopter.
+You can fly the drone as if you are the pilot and actually in the quadcopter.
 You use the control sticks differently on the roll whether the drone is coming towards you or flying away from you.

 Quadcopter Motor Direction For Yaw

 Yaw is the deviation or rotating of the head of the quadcopter either to right or left.
 On a drone such as the DJI Mavic Pro or the latest Mavic 2 Pro, the Yaw action is controlled by the right control stick on the remote controller.
 Moving the stick either to the left or right will make the quadcopter swivel either left or right.

 The movement on the remote control ground station sends signals to the flight controller which in turn sends data for the quadcopter ESC circuits which control the motor configuration and speed to the motors.